blaynem/pos-app/README.md

 ## Todo

 - Add price total to addCart (cart in menu)
+- Remove api call if user is not under the "all user carts" tab
 - Create a scrolling box around users so the page isn't gigantic from having a ton of users.
 	- Edit scroll so it only shows if certain amount of users are seen.
 - Modify items button inside cart.